theleos88/vpp-bench/README.md

 This will update the config scripts with the latest version.
 I also put an alias in the bashrc, command ```update-conf```.

+*NOTE: vpp-bench is a fork of the repository github.com/TeamRossi/vpp-bench.
+Pull requests may be issued to update the configuration to the most recent one*.

 ---

 ## Environment